jspolsky/queer-burners/README.md

-This is the source code for the [Queer Burners Directory](https://queerburnersdirectory.com), an online directory of Burning Man theme camps that are, broadly speaking, LBGTQ+ or allies.
+This is the source code for the [Queerburners website](https://queerburners.org).
+It includes a simple content management system for editing pages, and an online directory of theme camps that is updated every year.

 Here are some notes to future developers that want to modify this project.